vrtmrz/obsidian-livesync/updates.md

     - File integrity of vault history indicates the integrity correctly.
   - Improved:
     - In the report, the schema of the remote database URI is now printed.
-- 0.22.9
-  - Fixed:
-    - Fixed a bug on `fetch chunks on demand` that could not fetch the chunks on demand.
-  - Improved:
-    - `fetch chunks on demand` works more smoothly.
-    - Initialisation `Fetch` is now more efficient.
-  - Tidied:
-    - Removed some meaningless codes.
-- 0.22.8
-  - Fixed:
-    - Now fetch and unlock the locked remote database works well again.
-    - No longer crash on symbolic links inside hidden folders.
-  - Improved:
-    - Chunks are now created more efficiently.
-      - Splitting old notes into a larger chunk.
-    - Better performance in saving notes.
-    - Network activities are indicated as an icon.
-    - Less memory used for binary processing.
-  - Tidied:
-    - Cleaned unused functions up.
-    - Sorting out the codes that have become nonsense.
-  - Changed:
-    - Now no longer `fetch chunks on demand` needs `Pacing replication`
-      - The setting `Do not pace synchronization` has been deleted.
 ...
 To continue on to `updates_old.md`.